ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 #### Table: Car Location

-**Process Outline:**

-Here we  focus on constructing the CarLocation table within the Hive data warehouse.
-This process underscores our ability to translate and manage geospatial data, crucial for dynamic querying and analytics within our domain.

 **Schema Design:**
-We began by crafting a schema that captures the real-time locations of cars, essential for tracking and deployment in transportation networks.
-The design process involved defining the table's structure to include identifiers and geographic coordinates.
+The schema captures the real-time locations of cars, essential for tracking and deployment in transportation networks.
+Therefore, the design process involves defining the table's structure to include identifiers and geographic coordinates.

 **HiveQL Table Definition:**
-We formulated the following HiveQL command to define the CarLocation table
 ```
 CREATE TABLE CarLocation (
     carlocationID STRING,